vitamins/archinstaller/README.md

 - The root partition is mounted to /mnt.
 - If using UEFI, the ESP is mounted to /mnt/boot.
 - Any other separate partition like /usr or /var is mounted below the /mnt/ directory.
-- For the syslinux and gummiboot bootloaders, the kernel commandline is configured using the variable "cmdline".
+- The kernel commandline is configured using the variable "cmdline".

 When using BIOS booting and GRUB, the bootloader is installed to the MBR of "dest_disk", that means in this special case you also need to configure "dest_disk".